 While the health and safety of the public is a rightful top concern during the global pandemic, the spread of COVID-19 isn’t the only issue we are facing as a result of the widespread outbreak.
 From electronics to raw materials and more, the effects of the coronavirus have caused volatile disruptions in the supply chains of almost every industry.
 This has resulted in shortages, delays, and congestion that has made access to both every day and trending products much more challenging.
 Cargo thieves in particular are paying diligent attention to shortages and aren’t afraid to take advantage of them.
-2020 saw a dramatic increase in cargo theft, as these criminals are aggressively targeting the items they can sell for a quick turnaround on the secondary market.
+The year 2020 saw a dramatic increase in cargo theft, as these criminals are aggressively targeting the items they can sell for a quick turnaround on the secondary market.

 In a time of extraordinary chaos in global shipping, it is important to understand the threat cargo theft poses to an already amok supply chain and how shippers can take a heightened approach to the protection of their freight.

 But first, let’s start by diving into how we got here in the first place.
 Namely, the why behind these empty shelves.